 Love finally won in Germany.

-On Friday, members of Parliament finally voted to legalize same-sex marriage.
+On Friday, members of Parliament voted to legalize same-sex marriage, bringing the country up to speed with many of its Western peers.
 The vote was only possible because German Chancellor Angela Merkel, who long opposed same-sex marriage, pivoted earlier this week to say members of her party should take the issue as a “question of conscience.”
 This encouraged lawmakers in her conservative coalition to vote individually, instead of along party lines.

 The bill gives same-sex couples the same rights as heterosexual couples, allowing them to marry and jointly adopt children.
 There were 393 votes in favor of "marriage for everybody," 226 opposing the measure, and four abstentions.

 The next step is for the Bundesrat, Germany's upper house, to vote on the issue next week.
 The chamber is expected to vote "yes" on the measure, as it has previously voted in favour of legalizing same-sex marriage.
 Afterwards, the bill would need to be signed into law by President Frank-Walter Steinmeier.
 The measure could take effect before the year ends.

 "If the Constitution guarantees one thing, it is that anyone in this country can live as they wish," said the Social Democrats' leader, Thomas Oppermann, according to The New York Times.
 "If gay marriage is decided, then many will receive something, but nobody will have something taken away."

 Since 2001, same-sex couples in Germany have been allowed to pursue civil unions, but didn't have the same rights as married couples.
 And the issue has had overwhelming support from Germans: About two-thirds of the country supports the legalisation of same-sex marriages.